Please wait while we adjust your cart

 2: How much work do you produce?

-When it comes to firing, quantity matters.
+When it comes to firing, quantity (and size) matters.
 Often times when we fire up the kiln, we try our best to fill it as much as we can.
-That allows more efficient use of energy.
-Regardless the number of pieces in the kiln, I believe it still consumes a relatively similar amount of energy to fire.
-Do correct me if I'm wrong!
+This allows more efficient use of energy and a more even firing.
 So if you only have very few pieces of work to fire each time, it might make more sense to fire at a studio.
 Alternatively, you can get a smaller kiln so it takes fewer pieces to fill.

 A big group of almost 90 handmade miniature porcelain foxes